The 2023 Conference will offer Panel and Abstract Submissions. Abstracts may be accepted for Poster or Oral

 Groups of individuals are invited to submit panels that will present original research or engage in innovative discussions that push the boundaries of population health science, practice, theory, methods, student training, or technological innovations (or a combination of these) around a significant issue relevant to the conference theme.
 Note that work presented in these panels should not yet be published.
-All proposed panels should include a moderator and 3-4 presenters.
+All proposed panels should include the session organizer, and 3-4 panelists.

 The IAPHS annual meeting is aimed at fostering cross-pollination of ideas among panel members and an interdisciplinary audience.
 Panels should not be comprised of presenters from a single academic discipline.

 Individuals or co-authored teams are welcome to submit an original abstract for consideration on the program.
 Accepted Abstracts will be presented in either a Poster or Oral Contributed Session.
 Abstract may present original research, practice, theory, methods, new ideas on student training, or technological innovations.

 Abstracts submitted for poster sessions or oral presentations